 The University’s initial offer of the review said that University leadership “share the horror of our students at the loss of life” in GazaHannah Mawardi for Varsity

-Pro-Palestine students have accused Cambridge of “breaking” its agreement with students, through which Cambridge for Palestine (C4P) dismantled their encampment in return for a review of University arms investments.
+Pro-Palestine students have accused Cambridge of “breaking” their agreement, through which Cambridge for Palestine (C4P) dismantled their encampment in return for a review of University arms investments.

 Cambridge for Palestine claims that the University has “stalled” its commitments to students, “erased” Palestine from its review of arms ties, and “weaponised bureaucracy to reduce student power”.